rinze/dap/README.md

-# dap
+# Data Analysis Projects

-Data Analysis Projects - repository of repositories for centralized access
+This repository contains all my data analysis projects as submodules for centralized access.
+Each individual repository contains a `README` file with all the relevant information.